Brexit: UK trade agreements with non-EU countries

 Where EU trade agreements apply, UK and EU content will continue to count toward the rules of origin requirements in EU trade agreements during the transition period, in exactly the same way as now.
 The EU will issue a notification to third countries outlining this approach.

 If you are having problems trading during the transition period you should contact your local international trade adviser.

-After the transition period ends, EU trade agreements will not apply to the UK.
+After 31 December 2020, EU trade agreements will not apply to the UK.

 The UK is seeking to reproduce the effects of existing EU agreements for when they no longer apply to the UK.
 This will ensure continuity of trading arrangements for UK businesses.

 If the UK does not reproduce the effects of an existing EU agreement, trade with other World Trade Organization (WTO) members will take place on WTO terms when EU trade agreements cease to apply to the UK.

 Agreements with the following countries and trading blocs are expected to take effect when existing EU trade agreements no longer apply to the UK, from 1 January 2021.